solusipse/cpress/README.md

 cpress
 ======

 cpress was made for simulating keyboard input on Linux systems.
-It interacts with `/dev/uinput` and therefore is very low level and X Window System independend.
+It interacts with `/dev/uinput` and therefore is very low level and X Window System independent.
 There are Python and Go bindings provided.

 ----------------------------